 1. They store more information than one-dimensional (1D) barcodes.

 1D, or linear, barcodes can store only a very limited amount of information — just 20-25 characters.
 However, 2D barcodes are designed to encode data differently — in patterns of squares, hexagons, dots, and other shapes rather than vertical lines and spaces.
-This pattern arrangement allows 2D barcodes to contain up to 2000 characters.
-That’s way more information.
+This pattern arrangement allows 2D barcodes to contain up to 2000 characters, making them an ideal choice for modern barcode labels that need to carry significantly more data.

 The information that one 2D barcode can contain includes, but is not limited to: